fstab/grok_exporter/CONFIG.md

 * `name` is the name of the metric.
 Metric names are described in the [Prometheus data model documentation].
 * `help` is a comment describing the metric.
 * `match` is the Grok expression.
 See the [Grok documentation] for more info.
+* `value` is an optional [Go template] for the value to be monitored.
+The template must evaluate to a valid positive number.
+The template may use to Grok fields from the `match` patterns, like the label templates described above.
 * `labels` is an optional map of name/template pairs, as described above.

 Output for the example log lines above: